Neologik-Customer/neo-client-onboarding/FINISHING-STEPS-GUIDE.md

    - `{tenant-id}` = Your Azure tenant ID (from the JSON configuration file)
    - `{bot-id}` = Bot application ID provided by Neologik

-2. **Sign in** with your Global Administrator or Cloud Application Administrator account
+2. **Sign in** with your Global Administrator or Privileged Role Administrator account

 3. **Review the requested permissions:**
    - Read user profiles